pwall567/string-matcher/README.md

 ### `PatternMatcher`

-This form of `StringMatcher` brings the full power of regular expression to the matching function:
+This form of `StringMatcher` brings the full power of regular expressions to the matching function:
 ```java
         StringMatcher matcher = new PatternMatcher(Pattern.compile("^File[0-9]{1,3}$"));
 ```